 Purchasing a hot tub can be very confusing.
-Every sales person has a different story to tell and it often contradicts what another person told you.
+Every salesperson has a different story to tell, and it often contradicts what another person told you.
 How do you sort through this mess?
 You need a quality hot tub buyer’s guide to get you started.

 Another tactic that companies use is to put “air only” jets and use them to pad the jet count.
 Most reputable manufacturer’s have stopped putting air only jets in their spas.
 The air blowers are loud, cool down the water (drastically reducing energy efficiency), and offer virtually no therapy to the bather.
 Most objective industry veterans will agree, you are much better off avoiding a hot tub with an air blower.